Gaza war hostage crisis: Noa Argamani

-Israeli student Noa Argamani, who was at the trance party near Re'im, was kidnapped while with her partner Avinathan Or.
+Israeli student Noa Argamani, who was at the trance party near Re'im, was kidnapped while with her partner Avinatan Or.
 They were filmed being taken by the militants to Gaza, after WhatsApp messages they sent asking for help from their hiding place from 8:10 a.m. were exposed.
 The footage showed Argamani being taken on a motorcycle while reaching out for Or, who was led away by his captors on foot.
 Argamani survived an explosion of the house she was kept in and was eventually rescued along with three other hostages on 8 June 2024.

 Bibas family

 Militants abducted the Bibas family from kibbutz Nir Oz during the Nir Oz massacre: 9-month-old Kfir, 4-year-old Ariel, 32-year-old mother Shiri, and her 34-year-old husband Yarden.
 Shiri's parents, also abducted from their kibbutz, were later found deceased.
 Efforts to release Shiri and her children during the ceasefire between Israel and Hamas were unsuccessful, leading to claims by Hamas that they were killed in an Israeli airstrike.
 The IDF expressed doubts about these claims, amidst widespread concern and a campaign for their release.
 On 1 February 2025 Yarden Bibas was released during the 2025 ceasefire and prisoner exchange.

 On 20 February, Hamas handed over coffins alleged to contain the bodies of Shiri, Kfir and Ariel.
 Israel confirmed that the bodies of Ariel and Kfir had been received and said that the forensic testing showed that they had been murdered in captivity.
 However, it stated that the adult female remains handed over were not of Shiri Bibas.
 The following day, her remains were handed over.